pollonegro/eyeOnTheSky/README.md

 # TO-DO:

-Mount all toguether in the drone, i´ll edit on version 2.
+Mount all toguether in the drone, i´ll edit on version 2 with videos and some cool stuff:

+- flight through a programmed tour by gps
+- Real-time face image extrator and people osint

 Batch OSINT image processing will be implemented with: